PHP Code review checklist

 - Always try to have a unit test for the new piece of code.
 In an ideal condition, we should have 100% unit test coverage.

 - Never allow a unit test that is written to show 100% coverage and doesn’t do anything that unit test is supposed to do.
 I have seen unit test code which just calls the function to get 100% coverage and doesn’t have any assertions.

 - Always commit /Rollback database transaction at the earliest.
 Keep the database transaction short as possible.

 - Always have an eye on the recursive functions.

-- Optimizations may often make code harder to read and more likely to contain bugs.
-Such optimizations should be avoided unless a need has been identified.
+- Optimisations may often make code harder to read and more likely to contain bugs.
+Such optimisations should be avoided unless a need has been identified.
 Has the code been profiled?
-Check if any over optimization has led to functionality disappearing.
+Check if any over optimisation has led to functionality disappearing.

 - As a reviewer, you should understand the code.
 If you don’t, the review may not be complete, or the code may not be well commented.

 - Lastly, when executed, the code should do what it is supposed to.